lhnealreilly/InteractiveStoryREADME/README.md

 This isn't just a README - it's a **fully interactive RPG adventure game** that lives entirely within GitHub's markdown system.
 No external websites, no JavaScript, no installations required.
 Just pure markdown magic powered by AI-driven storytelling and creative use of GitHub's image proxy system.

 ### 🎯 The Innovation
-By leveraging GitHub's image serving mechanism, **Google Gemini AI**, and dynamic PNG generation, we've created something quite interesting: A fully functional choose your own adventure that lives entierely withing a README.md file.
+By leveraging GitHub's image serving mechanism, **Google Gemini AI**, and dynamic PNG generation, we've created something quite interesting: A fully functional global choose your own adventure that lives entirely withing a README.md file.

 ### ⭐ Revolutionary Features